Chaotic/turbulent cross-helical MHD dynamo: from laboratory to the Sun: Solar magnetic field

-A magnetohydrodynamic dynamo process creates magnetic flux tubes within (or in the vicinity of) the Sun's convective zone.
-Subsequently, turbulent convection seizes the magnetic flux tubes and transports a portion of them from the convection zone surface into the photosphere, resulting in the creation of visible sunspots.
-The {\it internal dynamics} of sunspots can also be related to the small-scale near-surface dynamos (see, for instance, a recent review \cite{remp} and references therein).
-The dynamics of {\it global} magnetic solar activity can be described by the time series of the sunspot number, which is a scalar quantity.
+Figure 6 shows the power spectrum for the period 1880--2003yy computed using the averaged time series with the Fast Fourier Transform (FFT) method (the time series is sufficiently long in this case).
+For such long time series, a peak corresponding to the 11-year period of solar activity can be seen.
+The dashed curve in Fig. 6 (the best fit) indicates the stretched exponential spectrum Eq.
+(12) corresponding to the distributed chaos dominated by cross-helicity for the time scales larger than the Carrington (rotational) period (see above). \\

+Using the yearly mean total sunspot number (available for the time period 1770-2025 \cite{silso}), one can examine larger time scales (lower frequencies).
+Figure 7 shows the power spectrum computed for the yearly mean total sunspot number time series (the data were taken from the site \cite{silso}).
+The spectrum was computed using the Maximum Entropy Method.
+One can see that for the frequencies smaller than that corresponding to the 11-year period of solar activity (the peak in Fig. 7) the degree of randomization $\beta = 1/2$ of the global magnetic field dynamics is imprinted on the degree of randomization of the sunspot number dynamics.
+The dashed curve in Fig. 7 (the best fit) indicates the stretched exponential spectrum Eq.
+(12) (cf. Fig 6).\\

+There is another approach to the problem.
 The underlying chaotic magnetohydrodynamics can be understood through a reconstruction of the associated multidimensional phase space.
 It has been estimated \cite{lamg,data} that an embedding dimension D=3 may be adequate for this purpose.
 The cycle of the solar magnetic field spans approximately 22 years, consisting of 11 years where the polarity of the magnetic field reverses.
 This indicates that the underlying magnetohydrodynamics should have the relevant symmetry group.
 Given that the sunspot number time series lacks this symmetry, one should find a {\it cover} system (having the symmetry group) that is dynamically (locally) equivalent to the system that lacks the symmetry group \cite{lg}.
 The phase portrait of the underlying cover (reconstructed) systems should be invariant under the inversion symmetry.
-Such a cover system was reconstructed in Ref. \cite{lamg} for the sunspot number monthly time series spanning from 1750 to 2005. \\
+Such a cover system was reconstructed in Ref. \cite{lamg} for the monthly time series of sunspots, spanning from 1750 to 2005. \\